While the W trek may be what brings the hordes to the park, the O Circuit is Torres del Paine National Park’s undisputed gem.

-- Alternatively, you can take a minibus shuttle service to Torres Central Campsite ($5,000 CLP/$6 USD pp) from where it’s a nine-kilometre (5.6-mile) hike to reach the Serón campground.
-The minibus shuttle service is operated by the Centro de Bienvenida, a new Welcome Centre located around one kilometre (0.6 miles) before you reach Torres Central.
+- Alternatively, you can take a minibus shuttle service to Torres Central Campsite ($5,000 CLP/$6 USD pp) from where it’s a nine-kilometer (5.6-mile) hike to reach the Serón campground.
+The minibus shuttle service is operated by the Centro de Bienvenida, a new Welcome Centre located around one kilometer (0.6 miles) before you reach Torres Central.
 They operated these continuously from 9am until 7pm but I believe you need to reserve in advance; contact [email protected] to confirm.
 At Torres Central, there are signposts directing you to the O Circuit.

 Where do you buy your Torres del Paine national park entrance ticket?

 The entrance ticket to Torres del Paine National Park costs $35 USD for an adult and $17 USD for children aged 12 to 17 to stay up to three days in the park.
 If you plan on staying for over three days in the national park, it will cost you $49 USD for both adults and children.

 You must book your entrance ticket before you enter the park using this website.
 You need to download the QR code in Puerto Natales while you have internet (there is no signal in the park) and may need to show a copy of your passport to prove you do not live in Chile.